Troy Brooks, NCDOT State Construction Engineer

 Prior to joining the department as a geotechnical engineer in 2014, he previously worked in the private sector as a structural designer, materials engineer, and geotechnical engineer with two local consulting firms.
 Josh is a registered professional engineer in South Carolina and currently resides in Irmo with his wife Leah, also an engineer with SCDOT, and their two children.

-Clay Richter, SCDOT Director of Construction State Construction Engineer
+Clay Richter, P.E., SCDOT Director of Construction State Construction Engineer

 Clay Richter is the Director of Construction at the South Carolina Department of Transportation.
 Mr. Richter began his career at SCDOT in the Beaufort County Construction Office before transferring to Anderson County.
 He served as the Resident Construction Engineer in Abbeville, McCormick and Anderson Counties before moving to Columbia in 2016 to become the Road Construction Engineer in the Director of Construction’s Office.
 Mr. Richter was named the State Construction Engineer in 2021 and was promoted to Director of Construction in 2024.